shadow6188/computer-networks-project/Labs/lab4/README.md

 import threading
 write_lock = threading.Lock() # creates the lock

-# lock adquired only client1 can write in memory allocation
+# lock acquired only client1 can write in memory allocation
 write_lock.acquire()
 # clienthandler1 writes in the memory allocation
 write_lock.release() # lock is released